University of Detroit Mercy (UDM)

 Required Bachelor Degree

 Graduation from an accredited (NLNAC or CCNE) nursing program.
-Baccalaureate degree in Nursing or appropriate science degree.
-A bachelor’s degree in a natural science is accepted.
+Baccalaureate degree in Nursing.

 Copy of current licensure as a professional registered nurse in Michigan or ability to obtain the same (Michigan license must be in your file before enrollment).

-Minimum of one year recent experience (within the last 5 years) as a professional registered nurse in a critical care area in which you have had the opportunity to develop as an independent decision maker, demonstrate psychomotor skills and the ability to use and interpret advanced monitoring techniques.
+Minimum of one-year recent experience (within the last 5 years) as a professional registered nurse in a critical care area in which you have had the opportunity to develop as an independent decision maker, demonstrate psychomotor skills and interpret advanced monitoring techniques.
 Direct patient contact is required.

 The preferred areas (with the greatest preference first) are: